The KMG Level System Explained — How Krav Maga Progresses

 No. Grading is optional.

-How long does it take to progress?
+How long does it take to progress through the levels?

-That depends mostly on consistency.
+That depends mostly on consistency and training frequency.

-What if you already have previous experience?
+What if you already have previous martial arts experience?

 Across New Zealand, training follows that same broader progression model through the KMG New Zealand instructor team, aligned with the wider Krav Maga Global system.